 By James Goldman

-Fine margins often settle fine contests as Arsenal again found to their cost on Saturday as they surrendered their unbeaten start to the season against fellow title aspirants Chelsea.
+Fine margins often settle fine contests as Arsenal again found to their cost on Saturday, having surrendered their unbeaten start to the season against fellow title aspirants Chelsea.

 Defeat, the consequence of diabolical defending in the face of two Juan Mata set-pieces, should not, however, represent a terminal blow to their pursuit of Premier League honours and nor should it trigger the sort of cliched, knee-jerk reaction that dismisses Arsene Wenger’s charges as soft touches.